jeremybarbet/react-native-modalize/README.md

 ## Documentation

-The full [documentation is available here](https://jeremybarbet.github.io/react-native-modalize).
-There is multiple examples runing through differents navigators, with more informations [here](https://jeremybarbet.github.io/react-native-modalize/#/EXAMPLES.md).
+Please check out the full [documentation available here](https://jeremybarbet.github.io/react-native-modalize) to find all about the props, methods and examples of Modalize's usage.